-About the Action Potential: Experiment with a squid neuron Virtual Lab Simulation
+Action Potential Lab: Experiment with a squid neuron Virtual Lab

 Did you know that nerve cells propagate an electric signal along their own membrane to transfer information?
 They are called action potentials, and in this simulation you will use a squid’s giant neuron to learn about the molecular mechanisms behind this phenomenon.
 You will learn to recognize the typical shape of an action potential, but also to describe the driving forces behind each of its different phases.